apg/scanabanana/README.md

 # Copyright

-Copyright 2014, Andrew Gwozdziewycz, web@apgwoz.com
+Copyright 2015, Andrew Gwozdziewycz, web@apgwoz.com

 Licensed under the GNU GPLv3, but I'm too lazy to even include a LICENSE file, since it's not really a big deal.

+The Dancing Banana was shamefully stolen from the Internet, specifically [here](http://www.kizoa.com/img/e8nZC.gif)